Sonok/Reddit/README.md

 **Problem:** Unauthorized access to user data and actions (e.g., upvoting, commenting) due to inadequate authentication and authorization checks.

-**Solution:** Implement robust authentication (e.g., OAuth) and authorization mechanisms to ensure users can only perform actions they are permitted to and can only access their own data.
+**Solution:** Implement robust authentication (e.g., OAuth or FireBase) and authorization mechanisms to ensure users can only perform actions they are permitted to and can only access their own data.

-**Problem:** Unauthorized access to user data and actions (e.g., upvoting, commenting) due to inadequate authentication and authorization checks.
+**Problem:** Unauthorized access to user data and actions (e.g., upvoting, commenting, unauthorized login) due to inadequate authentication and authorization checks.

-**Solution:** Implement robust authentication (e.g., OAuth) and authorization mechanisms to ensure users can only perform actions they are permitted to and can only access their own data.
+**Solution:** Implement robust authentication (e.g., OAuth or FireBase) and authorization mechanisms to ensure users can only perform actions they are permitted to and can only access their own data.